Zerraa/tenacity-tera/content/en/dungeons/ruinous-manor-hard.md

      - Her attack speed is increased by a lot.
      - Her tail attack oneshots.
-     - Debuff makes you take 2x damage and is 5 seconds longer.
+     - Debuff makes you take 50% more damage.
-       - Red skulls hit for 80% HP, increase bar by 15.
+       - Red skulls hit for 80% HP.
-       - White skulls hit for 40% HP, increase bar by 10.
+       - White skulls hit for 30% HP.
-     - Way more punishing if you plan to greed.

 <center><h3>Key Mechanics</h3></center>